3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 </p>

 To cover the whole area of interest with no gaps, the neighbouring strips are flown with a side overlap *q* of at least 20%-30% of swath *S*.
-In the case of frame cameras, a forward overlap p must be also considered (*Figure 2*).
+In the case of frame cameras, a forward overlap p must also be considered (*Figure 2*).
-If a photogrammetric processing is included, i.e., image orientation based on aerotriangulation and bundle adjustment ([Kraus, 2007](#references)), and utilising image matching ([Remondino et al., 2014](#references)) for derivation of a digital surface model (DSM), overlap values of *p* = 60% – 80% and *q* = 30% - 80% are applied.
+If photogrammetric processing is included, i.e., image orientation based on aerotriangulation and bundle adjustment ([Kraus, 2007](#references)), utilising image matching ([Remondino et al., 2014](#references)) for the derivation of a digital surface model (DSM), overlap values of *p* = 60% – 80% and *q* = 30% - 80% are applied.
-Smaller values hold for aerial acquisitions with a more stable flight control while larger overlaps are used for RPAS missions.
+Smaller values hold for aerial acquisitions with more stable flight control, while larger overlaps are used for RPAS missions.

 <p align="center">
 <img src="media/Fig2_overlap.png" title="Image overlap." alt="Figure 2" width="600"/>